 During season two shooting, Elisha Cuthbert was bitten by the mountain lion who menaced her in one of the plotlines.
 Before shooting the scene the animal trainer suggested she "meet" the mountain lion before shooting, when she went to pet the mountain lion it bit her hand.
 She was taken to the hospital, treated for puncture wounds and was given a tetanus shot.

-Season 3.
-Whenever Jack goes into the holding facility which houses Salazar, at some point, he is picked up by security cameras.
+In season three, whenever Jack goes into the holding facility which houses Salazar, at some point, he is picked up by security cameras.
 The legend on the video surveillance monitor at the guards' station shows constantly that he is being taped by camera #24.

-Gabriel Macht was originally offered the role of Jack's partner Chase Edmunds but the producers were so impressed by James Badge Dale's audition they offered him the role and promised Gabriel Macht a significant role in the next season.
+Gabriel Macht was originally offered the role of Jack's partner Chase Edmunds, but the producers were so impressed by James Badge Dale's audition, they offered him the role and promised Gabriel Macht a significant role in the next season.
 This never materialized.